ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 This is a very common problem, but there are many tools available to help us get around it.
 We will explore one of these tools in the next section.

-## Managing your workflows environment
+## Managing your workflow's environment

 You want to make sure that each time you run the workflow you get the same results.
 This includes when you upgrade your computer, or when you run on a different computer.